Azure-Samples/cognitive-services-dotnet-sdk-samples/Readme.md

 - powershell
 products:
 - azure
+name: Samples for Cognitive Services
 description: "This repo provides C# samples for the Cognitive Services Nuget Packages."
 urlFragment: cognitive-services-dotnet-sdk-samples
 ---

-# Samples for [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) Nuget Packages
+# Samples for [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) Nuget Packages

-This repo provides C# samples for the [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) Nuget Packages.
+This repo provides C# samples for the [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) Nuget Packages.
 **If you are interetsed in running a specific example, you can navigate to the corresponding subfolder and check out the individual Readme.**

 If you are looking for **REST API samples** in multiple languages, you can navigate [here](https://github.com/Azure-Samples/cognitive-services-REST-api-samples).